Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Three specific compactness theorems

 In the first subsection, we study the dynamics on $\PE$ of a divergent sequence in $\G$.
 These dynamics will be helpful when proving the convergence of a sequence of maximal surfaces.

 The main result of this section is the following:

-\begin{proposition}{\sc[Proximality]} Let $\seqj{g}$ be an unbounded sequence in the subgroup of $\G$ fixing a point $x$ in $\Hn$.
-Then there exists a hyperplane $H$ of degenerate signature $(1,n)$ through $x$, such that for any $y$ in $\Proj(E)$ which is not in $H$, the orbit of $y$ under $\seqj{g}$ accumulates to a point in $\bHn$ orthogonal to $x$. \end{proposition}
+\begin{proposition}[\sc Proximality] Let $\seqj{g}$ be an unbounded sequence in the subgroup of $\G$ fixing a point $x$ in $\Hn$.
+Then there exists a hyperplane $H$ of degenerate signature $(1,n)$ through $x$, such that for any compact set $C$ in $\Proj(E)$ not intersecting $H$, the orbit of $C$ under $\seqj{g}$ accumulates to a point in $\bHn$ orthogonal to $x$. \end{proposition}